My name is Sean McCabe. I am the founder of seanwes, and I’m a recovered workaholic.

 - I exercise 90–120 minutes per day.

 - I work 5 days per week and take off weekends.

 - I work no more than 8 hours per day (often less).

 - I spend 30 minutes every day talking with my wife.

 How in the world is this even possible?
 How did I go from having “no time” to doing all of this—and still working 8 hours a day?

 I sleep more, I actually exercise, I don’t work weekends or holidays, I get all my work done and there’s still time to spend a dedicated half hour conversing with my wife every single day.
-We call these daily chats Mini Dates.
-We also go on at least one “full date” each week.

 This isn’t some radical 4-hour work week we’re talking about here.
 I regularly work 8 hours per day because I want to.
 Remember, I still truly love my work!
 I enjoy helping people.
 I like writing.
 Teaching makes me come alive.